 In most cases, a last will and testament names beneficiaries to property that is included in probate, since any property outside of probate (in a trust or through the right of survivorship) would have its own legally-binding beneficiary designation.
 Simply naming a beneficiary in your will does not mean the property will avoid probate; it means the beneficiary will inherit the property once probate is complete.

-As experienced estate planning attorneys, we know the benefits and disadvantages of each way to title and transfer property.
-Contact us today through our online form to set up an initial consultation with a probate attorney.
+As experienced probate attorneys, we know the benefits and disadvantages of each way to title and transfer property.
+Contact us today through our online form to set up an initial consultation with an experienced attorney.